feldera/feldera/docs/blog/2023-07-15-incremental.md

 dollar amount -- a number.
 At the end of each month we get a bank statement describing the change in the value of the account: also a number.
-For bank accounts the changes can be both positive and negative, but, unless you have overdraft protection, the amounts are always positive.
+For bank accounts the changes can be both positive and negative but, unless you have overdraft protection, the amounts are always positive.

-This is another important lesson: applying a change to a legal data value may not produce another legal data value.
-Removing $10 from your bank account is a legal change if you have $20, but not if you have only $5 left.
+This is another important lesson: applying a change to a valid data value may not produce another valid data value.
+Removing $10 from your bank account is a permitted change if you have $20, but not if you have only $5 left.
 So the validity of a change cannot be evaluated in isolation, you have to know *what* is being changed.
 Only the application domain can decide that.

 For this case the structures $D$ and $\Delta$ are identical: you can represent both the data and the changes as numbers (but you must